 Landlords are now able to visit their empty properties to prepare for letting, take photographs and carry out viewings whilst adhering to social distancing measures.

-Bunk has welcomed the news as the first steps towards recovery of the lettings sector, there has been a large pent up demand from tenants during the lockdown, this will result in a surge of traffic on the Rightmove and Zoopla portals, so it’s important to have good quality images to get your property seen ahead of the competition.
+Bunk has welcomed the news as the first steps towards recovery for the lettings sector.
+There has been a large pent up demand from tenants during the lockdown, this will result in a surge of traffic on the Rightmove and Zoopla portals – so it’s important to have good quality images to get your property seen ahead of the competition.

 “We set out to build a revolutionary lettings platform in a traditional marketplace that hadn’t changed for years, literally overnight the agency model has had to try and reinvent itself, but we have a well established National lettings service incorporating virtual viewings and digital signatures”